aorczyk/gas-sql-abstract/README.md

   Query: `K2 > 11 AND K2 <= 14`
   Where: `{'K2': function(x){return x > 11 && x <= 14}}`

+## Cache
+Second and next select from the same table gets data from cache, so it's faster.

 ## Single functions
 1. selectData
     Returns selected rows as array of objects.